wacncontent/CustomizeTool/output/articles/sql-database/storage-use-storage-sql-server-backup-restore.md

 ## Overview

 The feature that provides the ability to write SQL Server backups to the Azure Blob storage service was released in SQL Server 2012 SP1 CU2.
 You can use this functionality to back up to and restore from the Azure Blob service from a on-premises SQL Server database or a SQL Server database in an Azure Virtual Machine.
 Backup to cloud offers benefits of availability, limitless geo-replicated off-site storage, and ease of migration of data to and from the cloud.
-In this release, you can issue BACKUP or RESTORE statements by using Transact-SQL or SMO.
+In this release, you can issue BACKUP or RESTORE statements by using <!-- deleted by customization Transact-SQL --><!-- keep by customization: begin --> T-SQL <!-- keep by customization: end --> or SMO. <!-- keep by customization: begin --> Back up to or restore from the Azure Blob storage service by using SQL Server Management Studio Backup or Restore Wizard is not available. <!-- keep by customization: end -->

 ## Benefits of Using the Azure Blob Service for SQL Server Backups